-What are the benefits of undergoing an Agile transition in the engineering branch in year 2020?
+What are the benefits of implementing Agile in the engineering branch in the year 2020?

 People and interactions

 Firstly, that is people and interactions, which ensures the constant sharing of information and prevents isolated working styles.
-The strength that this supplies engineering teams with in the unstable pandemic times is undeniable.
+The strength that this supplies engineering teams within the unstable pandemic times is undeniable.
 It also minimizes dependencies as multiple people have access to the same information.
-In Agile work is defined, managed and executed by empowered teams who are not focused on the task, but instead the outcome they are trying to achieve.
-Stronger connection between teams and business goals, combined with fewer handovers and better coordination of roles, improves both efficiency and effectiveness.
-In addition, Agile brings about higher employee engagement and commitment to the company that come from a strong sense of purpose and belonging.
+In Agile work is defined, managed, and executed by empowered teams who are not focused on the task, but instead on the outcome they are trying to achieve.
+A stronger connection between teams and business goals, combined with fewer handovers and better coordination of roles, improves both efficiency and effectiveness.
+In addition, Agile brings about higher employee engagement and commitment to the company that comes from a strong sense of purpose and belonging.
 In Agile every employee is motivated and empowered to contribute to the team and the organization with transparent goals and strategies.

 Responding to change